BlueSoheil99/where2charge/README.md

 - Leo: Leo is a researcher who wants to analyse trip information of the users (anonymous), and check differences between travel time and see how travel time would be different based on different attributes and investigate equity.

+- Joe is an employee in SDOT.
+He want to see number of EV trips from each traffic analysis zone (TAZ) to better understand the generated demand.
+He wants to see a summary and a csv file for trips generated.

+- Dave is the system admin.
+He wants to communicate with app users.
+He needs a specific interface where he can see each user usage, subscription, feedbacks, etc., and send notification to all or a group of users.

+- Rob is a hacker.
+He wants to access location information of users.
+He made a bot to decode admin credentials.

+* The user's data in this app should be encrypted and the location information needs to be masked in a more aggregated level.
+This will be clearly indicated to users.
+The application should assure users that there is no way for use of their accurate information and all analysis will be used anonymously.
+ This is necessary to meet the criteria for data ethics.